single-spa/single-spa.js.org/website/versioned_docs/version-4.x/parcels-api.md

 ### getStatus

-`parcel.getStatus()` retuns a string of that parcels status.
+`parcel.getStatus()` returns a string of that parcels status.
 The string status is one of the following:

 - `NOT_BOOTSTRAPPED`: The parcel has not been bootstrapped
 - `BOOTSTRAPPING`: The parcel is bootstrapping but has not finished